abhishekabhishek/abhishekabhishek.github.io/_posts/2018-09-23-Project-Update.md

 The program below is one of several programs used to develop familiarity with the module and test the algorithms.
 The following program is used to create and entanglment of two qubits and perform a measurement.

+The execution was tested on different backends both local and remote and the results were compared.

 ```python
 #!/home/q/.conda/envs/qdev/bin/python3
 # -*- coding: utf-8 -*-